tblobaum/pixel-tracker/README.md

 pixel-tracker has a few configurable options.

 `disable_cookies` defaults to false
-`expires` defaults to 15 minutes, which may not be desirable based on your use case
+`maxAge` defaults to 2 days, which may not be desirable based on your use case

 ## tracker.middleware(request, response)
 A function to be called for each http request which calls `response.end` with a 1x1 pixel for every request and then calls all the functions provided with `tracker.use`.
 This works out of the box with express and would also work with any vanilla http server as long as a cookies implementation is provided for the response object (or cookies are disabled)